-ENGLISH LAN ENGLISH LANGUAGE DEVELOPMENT (ELD) PROGRAM COURSE TITLE COURSE CODE COURSE CREDIT BY SEMESTER PREREQUISITES/ COREQUISITES ELP Level 1 (sheltered English/ELD-double pe eriod): English 9 for EMLs I ESL2060 A/B 0.5 Corequisite: English Language Development Seminar for EMLs I ESL 2069 A/B English 10 for EMLs I ESL2061 A/B 0.5 Corequisite: English Language Development Seminar for EMLs I ESL 2069 A/B ELP Level 2 (sheltered English/ELD-double pe eriod): English 9 for EMLs II ESL2063 A/B 0.5 Corequisite: English Language Development Seminar for EMLs II ESL 2070 A/B English 10 for EMLs II ESL2064 A/B 0.5 Corequisite: English Language Development Seminar for EMLs II ESL 2070 A/B ELP Level 3 (sheltered English/ELD-double pe eriod): English 9 for EMLs III ESL2066 A/B 0.5 Optional: English Language Development Seminar for EMLs III ESL 2071 A/B English 10 for EMLs III ESL2067 A/B 0.5 Optional: English Language Development Seminar for EMLs III ESL 2071 A/B
+ENGLISH LANGUAGE DEVELOPMENT (ELD) PROGRAM COURSE CODE COURSE CREDIT BY SEMESTER PREREQUISITES/ COREQUISITES eriod): ESL2060 A/B 0.5 Corequisite: English Language Development Seminar for EMLs I ESL 2069 A/B ESL2061 A/B 0.5 Corequisite: English Language Development Seminar for EMLs I ESL 2069 A/B eriod): ESL2063 A/B 0.5 Corequisite: English Language Development Seminar for EMLs II ESL 2070 A/B ESL2064 A/B 0.5 Corequisite: English Language Development Seminar for EMLs II ESL 2070 A/B le period): ESL2066 A/B 0.5 Optional: English Language Development Seminar for EMLs III ESL 2071 A/B ESL2067 A/B 0.5 Optional: English Language Development Seminar for EMLs III ESL 2071 A/B COURSE CODE eriod): ESL2060 A/B ESL2061 A/B ESL2063 A/B ESL2064 A/B ESL2064 A/B ESL2066 A/B COURSE CODECOURSE CREDIT BY SEMESTERcriod):

-\For WIDA Level 4 students can receive ELD instruction in a co-taught model or from a dually certified teacher in a mainstream English class.
+For ELP3.5-ELP4.4 students can receive ELD instruction in a co-taught model or from a dually certified teacher in a mainstream English class.
 EMLs who are enrolled in Grade 11 and 12 must be enrolled in grade level English courses and can receive ELD instruction in one of the following ways; ELD instruction in an ELD seminar.
 ELD instruction from an ELD co-teacher in an English course or ELD instruction with an ELD teacher who is also teaching the English course.